Sam-Serpoosh/WatchIt/README.markdown

 #### KEEP IN MIND

 That there are couple of tests related to `warnings` function in `src/PaymentTrackerSpec.hs` file and those depend on the thresholds determined in `src/CategoryConfig.hs`.
-They are passing for me cause I wrote those tests regarding my thresholds and categories but if you configure your own categories and their thresholds, they might fail and you need to update those tests based on your own categories and thresholds. [of course there is an easy way to make that test independent of the config file but I'm too lazy at the time to do that!]
+They are passing for me cause I wrote those tests regarding *my own* thresholds and categories but if you configure your own categories and their thresholds, they might fail and you need to update those tests based on your own configuration.
+Of course there is an easy way to make that test independent of the config file but I'm too lazy at the time to do that :) [it's 3:00 AM]